 The excitement of course launch day is undeniable for creators.
 At first, it’s easy to put most of your energy into the presale phase to build up audience anticipation and secure sales.
 However, the post-sale period of your course launch is equally important.
 In fact, the period post-customer purchase is crucial for building a successful online course.

 In reality, selling your online course is just step one in running a successful online business.
-If you want long-term success, you have to think about what will happen once students take your course, how you're going to nurture those newfound relationships, and how you can keep paying customers coming back for more.
+If you want long-term success, think about what will happen once students take your course, how you’re going to nurture those newfound relationships, and how you can keep paying customers coming back for more.

 A successful online course is not one that has the most amount of information on a certain topic but rather the right information.
 Just as Google has millions of results and only a handful of them are of true value to the searcher, your online course has to contain selective information that will be valuable to your students.